YEcray/YEcray/README.md

 ## Hi there 👋

-Im Cray aka YEcray, I am a developer at [Technigear](https://discord.gg/5A2ETjQWfZ) - A VR game, & Discord Dev for [MonarchVisuals](https://discord.gg/k4EsFpz4T8)
+Im Cray aka YEcray, I am a developer at [ARIOR](https://discord.gg/5A2ETjQWfZ) - A Roblox game, & Discord Dev for [MonarchVisuals](https://discord.gg/k4EsFpz4T8)

-I have expirience in Discord Development, Minecraft Moding, & scripting.
+I have expirience in Discord Development, Minecraft Moding, Game Deving, & scripting.

 I have not shown my work before on GitHub and I am exited to.